 11 PM to when your heart desires: “Copas y Fiestuki” a.k.a.
 Drink and Party.
 If you’re looking to party as the Spanish do, head to Montecristo for the typical post-dinner “copas,” which basically refers to mixed drinks.
 If you have enough steam, you can try the clubs O’Clock and Madison (which are right next to each other) or the clubs along the river, but be aware of the fact that the party won’t really get started until around 2 or 3 am.

 11 AM-1 PM: Meander through Maria Luisa Park and count the Spanish provinces at La Plaza de España.
-Start your day with a morning stroll through Sevilla’s popular Parque de Maria Luisa, and then find yourself facing the striking Plaza de España.
-This Plaza was built for the Ibero-American Expo of 1929 and is a wonderful example of Regionalist architecture, a movement that sought to revive elements of both Moorish and Renaissance architectural styles.
-As you stroll the U-shaped walkway of the Plaza, you’ll notice that there are tiled alcoves representing the provinces of Spain.
+Start your day with a morning stroll through the idyllic naranjos, gardens, fountains, and ceramic details of Sevilla’s popular Parque de Maria Luisa.
+Make sure to check out the Plaza de America, flanked with fine buildings built in various architectural styles for the Ibero-American Expo of 1929.
+At the edge of the park, you’ll find yourself facing the striking Plaza de España.
+This Plaza was also built for the Ibero-American Expo and is a wonderful example of Regionalist architecture, a movement that sought to revive elements of both Moorish and Renaissance architectural styles.
+As you stroll the semicircular walkway of the Plaza, you’ll notice that there are tiled alcoves representing the provinces of Spain.
 You may also recognize this place as a filming location in the Star Wars series!

 2:30-4 PM: Pop in to El Arenal for some typical “pescaíto frito.”
 El Arenal is where I had my first real “pescaíto frito” experience.
 This place is well-known for its fried fish options, like chocos (delicious squid that is kind of like thickly cut calamari), adobo (fish battered and fried in a tantalizing blend of flour and spices), puntillitas (tiny deep-fried squid), and huevas (deep-fried fish eggs that are kinda shaped like mini bananas and look completely weird but actually taste so good).
 Of course, wash this fried feast down with a botellín (little bottle) of Cruzcampo!